The 5 Best Bike Speedometers Suitable for Beginner Cyclists

 • Water resistance: IPX6

-It’s available in multiple colors in a stopwatch-like body.
-Maybe it will awaken nostalgia from your school days.
+Meilan M3 is an affordable wireless speedometer that provides basic ride data.
+It’s available in multiple colors and has a stopwatch-like body.
+Maybe it will awaken nostalgia for your school days.

 Its internal memory can store up to 30 activities, so you can check your ride history and progress.